 Find Out More About Becoming a Sustainable Brand

 Whether it’s packaging, fashion or technology, everything we design needs to be recyclable if we want to close the loop on waste.
-To be recyclable, packaging needs to be separable, labelled correctly and clean, which are simple requirements to satisfy.
+To be recyclable, packaging needs to be separable, labelled correctly and clean to be recyclable.
 Here's a list of fashion startups to look out for.

-You also have to implore your customers to actually recycle these products, as that’s why they’re being made how they are..
-Consider how your designs can benefit your marketing efforts - are there ways of using recycling as a topic of conversation to engage more people?
-Good, sustainable packaging choices can help increase our thought leadership within an industry.
+You also have to implore your customers to recycle these products, which is why they’re made how they are.
+Consider how your designs can benefit your marketing efforts — are there ways of using recycling as a topic of conversation to engage more people?
+Good, sustainable packaging choices can increase our thought leadership within an industry.
 Better for you, better for the planet.